asdqwex/doplr/README.md

 Composed of several utilities: `sweep` for discovery, `forecast` for visualization, the `radar` daemon for backgrounding these tasks, and `weathergirl` - a web service which allows access to sweep and a graphical look at the `forecast`.

 Doplr is built on top of _floom_, the streaming infrastructure build system.
-Doplr and floom aim to go hand in hand in tackling Javascript's final frontier.
-It's conquered the browser and the server - now it's time to take on infrastructure, operations, and monitoring.
+Doplr and floom aim to go hand in hand in tackling Javascript's final frontier - it has conquered the browser and the server - now it's time to take on infrastructure and operations.

 # Sweep

-Sweep is doplr's discovery action.
+Sweep is Doplr's discovery action.
 It is able to scan a host, a network, and most importantly, a cloud providers API.
 Doplr's sweeps are powered by _floom_, both for discovering hosts via a cloud providers API, as well as probing hosts themselves via SSH or floom's fireball daemon.

-Doplr sweep will scan a host and add it to to doplr's "forecast".
+Doplr sweep will scan a host and add it to to Doplr's "forecast".
 A forecast what Doplr calls the data which represents what it has seen so far.
 Doplr will automatically create a .forecast directory, and all sweeps will _append_ to the forecast.
 It is generally assumed you'd use distinct directories for distinct infrastructures, but Doplr will optimistically search up the directory chain for a .forecast (exactly like git's behavior).

     doplr sweep host myserver.com

-Assuming you can SSH to myserver.com, doplr will add that host to the "forecast".
+Assuming you can SSH to myserver.com, Doplr will add that host to the "forecast".

 Doplr can also sweep entire cloud providers, doing all the hard work for you!